erinlhiggins/erinlhiggins.github.io/_pages/self.md

  The Future
 ======
 It is my hope to remain in academia after graduation.
 My dream would be to return to my hometown and get a full time professor position at a university in Pittsburgh.
-There are several great universities in that city, so I think that this is a reasonable goal.
+As there are several great universities in that city, I hope that this will be a reasonable goal.
+There are many other wonderful universities that I would be happy to work at if I am given the chance!
 In the mean time, however, I am hoping to do an internship in industry to see what the experience would be as a PhD before I completely decide to remain in academia.

 It has always been my hope to someday get a PhD.
 All of my interests have led me directly to where I am today and no other program had such a perfect fit for me as UMBC.
 With any luck, I will be continue to develop community relationships and utilizing participatory design methodologies to create inclusive makerspaces and increase diversity in tech.